 When to Use

 There are very few bass anglers that haven’t tried their luck with the Carolina rig in deeper water as well as shallow water.
-The C rig is a great one for beginners as well as professionals alike, and gives a huge range of versatility for use in a wide range of situations when you want to catch more fish at depth.
+The C rig is a great one for beginners as well as professionals alike and gives a huge range of versatility for use in a wide range of situations when you want to catch more fish at depth.

 If you’re fishing over a deep water point, around heavy cover, or at the edge of a shelf, the Carolina rig can put in some serious work to help you land more bass fish.
-Toss it in the water with your favorite worm, let it sit for a bit, pull it a couple feet at a time, and wait.
+Toss it in the water with your favorite worm, let it sit for a bit, pull it a couple of feet at a time, and wait.
 It’s not the most exciting way to fish, but it can get the bass to hit your hook when other rigs may not be able to.

 The C rig also works great as a fish finder – and may even work better than the actual Fish Finder rig itself.
 If you need to cover large amounts of water to find a small pocket of fish to drop your lure into, the C rig can quickly be used for that purpose with a simple weight or leader change to help with fast and long casting.
 Drag it around near cover at depth or in shallow water to locate your fish with ease.

 Additionally, beginners can get their feet wet with the Carolina rig and not become overwhelmed or confused by learning how to maintain their line, secure their hook, maintain their weight or struggle to cast.
-It’s extremely simple to set up, easy to change around as needed right from the boat, and makes a great entry-level slack line fishing rig for newcomers of any age.
+It’s extremely simple to set up, easy to change around as needed right from the boat, and makes a great entry-level slackline fishing rig for newcomers of any age.

 Professional anglers can get plenty of use from it too, and the Carolina rig has been used successfully in a large number of tournaments as well.
-In fact, it’s not uncommon to find tournament anglers switching back and forth between the C rig and the well known Texas rig when they want to try a different line, hook size or weight setup.
-You’ll be able to get results with finesse presentations, or just the drop and drag method to make your lure move.
+In fact, it’s not uncommon to find tournament anglers switching back and forth between the C rig and the well-known Texas rig when they want to try a different line, hook size, or weight setup.
+You’ll be able to get results with finesse presentations or just the drop-and-drag method to make your lure move.

 - All the gear needed to create effective Texas and Carolina Rigs for bass